 Medicines are meant to help make you feel better.
 They also can help treat a medical condition.
 But if medicines aren’t taken exactly the right way, they can be harmful.
 This is especially the case with children.
-According to the Centers for Disease Control and Prevention (CDC), more than 60,000 young children go to the emergency room each year because they got into medicines while their parents or caregivers were not looking.
-That’s why it’s so important to prevent your children from reaching your medicines.
+According to the Centers for Disease Control and Prevention (CDC), young children go to the emergency room every day because they got into medicines while their parents or caregivers were not looking.
+That’s why it’s so important to prevent your children from reaching medicines.

 The best way to ensure your child’s safety is to keep all medicines out of your child’s reach and sight.
 This includes prescription and over-the-counter (OTC) medicines and vitamins.
 There are other things you can do, too.
 The following tips will help you childproof your medicines and keep your child safe.